tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ~~~
 {: #flow-diagram-client-reaction title="Client reaction attack"}

-The "ech_nonce" extension in the inner ClientHello prevents this attack.
-In
+ClientHelloInner.random prevents this attack.
+In particular, since the attacker
-particular, since the attacker does not have access to this value, it cannot
+does not have access to this value, it cannot produce the right transcript and
-produce the right transcript and handshake keys needed for encrypting the
+handshake keys needed for encrypting the Certificate message.
+Thus, the client
-Certificate message.
-Thus, the client will fail to decrypt the Certificate and
-abort the connection.
+will fail to decrypt the Certificate and abort the connection.

 ### HelloRetryRequest Hijack Mitigation {#flow-hrr-hijack}